CHID 480A: Politics, philosophy, and public health

 - Describe the differential effects of the American social and political context on people with marginalized and multiply marginalized identities

-- Critique our response to the ongoing COVID-19 pandemic and other public health emergencies using their understanding of our current intellectual context
+- Critique our response to the ongoing COVID-19 pandemic and other public health emergencies using their understanding of our current epistemological and aesthetic context

 Grading

 Since this is a seminar and I’d prefer you to have time to focus on understanding the readings and preparing to talk about them in class, we’re going to use more qualitative than quantitative grades.
-This means that while you will get a letter grade at the end of the quarter, I won’t be grading individual assignments, including your midterm and final.
-However, I will be giving extensive feedback, and you’ll be reflecting on your own work too – that’s what the participation/progress surveys are for.
-You will use those to give yourself grades for participation, for preparation, and for your midterm and final; those grades will be the basis of your final grade in the class, with potentially some adjustment from me.
+This means that while you will get a letter grade at the end of the quarter, I won’t be grading individual assignments.
+However, I will be giving feedback, and you’ll be reflecting on your own work too – that’s what the participation/progress surveys are for.
+You will use those to give yourself grades; those grades will be the basis of your final grade in the class, with potentially some adjustment from me.
 We’ll talk through your self-assessment periodically throughout the quarter, and if this method of grading makes you feel anxious or worried, then we’ll figure out something that will work better for you.